-Shortly after I became pregnant in 1998, I was diagnosed with systemic lupus nephritis and had to take a medical leave of absence from work, school, and by default yoga.
-I reconnected with my asana practice in 2004 but it wasn't until I took a yoga class at The YogaScape and heard Amy Pearce Hayden's dharma talk I felt this could be the path to fill my spiritual needs.
+In 1998, I was diagnosed with systemic lupus nephritis and had to take a medical leave of absence from work, school, and by default yoga.
+I reconnected with my physical practice in 2004 but it wasn't until I took a yoga class at The YogaScape and heard Amy Pearce Hayden's dharma talk I felt this could be the path to fill my spiritual needs.
 I found that yoga simultaneously satisfied and challenged me on a physical and mental level.
 This desire to both deepen my knowledge of yoga philosophy as well as my physical practice led me to complete both the 200 and 500-hour teacher training at The Raja-Hatha School of Yoga in 2009 and 2011 respectively.
 I have also completed the “Principles of Yoga Anatomy” certification course with Leslie Kaminoff of The Breathing Project in New York City and am a Reiki Level 3 practitioner (Reiki Master) certified through Deborah Flanagan of The Center for True Health, NYC.
-Currently, I am pursuing my MBSR (Mindfulness Based Stress Reduction) teacher certification, created by Jon Kabat-Zinn at UMass Medical School.
+In 2022, I will pursue my 300-hour Trauma Center Trauma Sensitive Yoga certification.

 Additionally, through the mind, body, balance connection I have learned to listen to my body when it "whispers" that I am out of balance.
-Having learned to take action when my body is in the initial stages of imbalance has lessened the likelihood that these imbalances would manifest as physical pain or a lupus flare.
-This has helped me manage my lupus nephritis tremendously.
+Taking action when my body is in the initial stages of imbalance has lessened the likelihood of a lupus flare.
 All of the knowledge and awareness gained from my life experiences combined with the path of yoga are reflected in my style and approach to teaching.

 ~ Yoga has humbled me with the realization that I will be a student forever.